-- (1) PERMIT REQUIRED. (a) Conditions requiring a permit.
-No person may operate a campground without a permit from the department or its agent if any one of the following applies: - 1.
+- (1) LICENSE REQUIRED. (a) Conditions requiring a license.
+No person may operate a campground without a license from the department or its agent if any one of the following applies: - 1.
 A person offers or intends to offer 3 or fewer campsites and advertises or otherwise presents to the public an offer of the campground or specific campsites. - 2.
 A person offers or intends to offer 4 or more campsites, regardless whether the person advertises or otherwise presents to the public an offer of the campground or specific campsites.

 Note: Pursuant to s.
-254.47 (1g), Stats., a campground permit is not required for camping at a county or district fair at which 4-H Club members exhibit, for the 4 days preceding the fair, the duration of the fair, and the 4 days following the fair.
+97.67 (1g), Stats., a campground license is not required for camping at a county or district fair at which 4-H Club members exhibit, for the 4 days preceding the fair, the duration of the fair, and the 4 days following the fair.

 - 3. a.
 Except as provided under subd.
-3. b., if a permit holder sells or otherwise transfers ownership or operation of a campground to another person a new permit is required under s.
-254.64 (4) (b), Stats., and the campground may not be opened to the public until the department or its agent has issued a new permit. - b.
+3. b., if a license holder sells or otherwise transfers ownership or operation of a campground to another person, a new license is required under s.
+97.67 (2) (a), Stats., and the campground may not be opened to the public until the department or its agent has issued a new license. - b.
 As provided in s.
-254.64 (4) (d) and (e), Stats., an individual may transfer a permit to an immediate family member, if the individual is transferring operation of the campground.
+97.67 (2) (b) and (c), Stats., an individual may transfer a license to an immediate family member, if the individual is transferring operation of the campground.
 A sole proprietorship that reorganizes as a business entity, as defined in s.
-179.70 (1), Stats., or a business entity that reorganizes as a sole proprietorship or a different type of business entity may transfer a permit to the newly formed business entity or sole proprietorship if the campground remains at the location for which the permit was issued and at least one individual who had an ownership interest in the sole proprietorship or business entity to which the permit was issued has an ownership interest in the newly formed sole proprietorship or business entity. - c.
-Except as provided in this paragraph, no permit issued under this chapter is transferable from one premise to another or from one person or entity to another. - d.
-A person who wishes to transfer a permit under subd.
+179.70 (1), Stats., or a business entity that reorganizes as a sole proprietorship or a different type of business entity may transfer a license to the newly formed business entity or sole proprietorship if the campground remains at the location for which the license was issued and at least one individual who had an ownership interest in the sole proprietorship or business entity to which the license was issued has an ownership interest in the newly formed sole proprietorship or business entity. - c.
+Except as provided in this paragraph, no license issued under this chapter is transferable from one premise to another or from one person or entity to another. - d.
+A person who wishes to transfer a license under subd.
 3. a. or b. shall notify the department or its agent prior to operation of the campground.

 Note: Under s.
-254.64 (4) (a) 2., Stats., "Immediate family member" means a spouse, grandparent, parent, sibling, child, stepchild, or grandchild or the spouse of a grandparent, parent, sibling, child, stepchild, or grandchild.
+97.605 (4) (a) 2., Stats., "Immediate family member" means a spouse, grandparent, parent, sibling, child, stepchild, or grandchild or the spouse of a grandparent, parent, sibling, child, stepchild, or grandchild.
 Under ss.
-254.64 (4) (a) 1. and 179.70 (1), Stats., "business entity" means: a corporation, as defined in s.
+97.605 (4) (a) 1. and 179.70 (1), Stats., "business entity" means: a corporation, as defined in s.
 180.0103 (5), Stats., a limited liability company, as defined in s.
-181.0103 (5), Stats., a foreign limited partnership, or a corporation, as defined in s.
-181.0103 (5), Stats., a foreign limited partnership, a foreign corporation, as defined in s.
+183.0102 (10), Stats., a limited partnership, or a corporation, as defined in s.
+181.0103 (5), Stats., a foreign limited liability company, as defined in s.
+183.0102 (8), Stats., a foreign limited partnership, a foreign corporation, as defined in s.
 180.0103 (9), Stats., or a foreign corporation, as defined in s.
 181.0103 (13), Stats.